agda/agda-stdlib/paper/paper.md

 First, like other theorem provers, the Agda language provides only a small set of primitives from which programs can be constructed.
 As a result, many concepts traditionally considered part of a language must be defined within the program itself.
-This approach reduces compiler complexity and enhances its reliability, and also shows the strength of the core language itself as it can indeed push these concepts out to the library.
+This approach reduces compiler complexity and enhances its reliability, and also demonstrates the strength of the core Agda language as it can push these concepts out to the library.
 For example, in a fresh Agda environment, there is no predefined notion of an integer, let alone more complex data structures such as vectors or maps.
-This increases the need for a standard library when compared to more main stream languages.
+This lack of basic data types increases the need for a standard library when compared to more main stream languages.

 Second, Agda users often seek to prove that programs constructed using data types from the standard library are "correct."
-Therefore, the standard library provides not only operations for these data types but also proofs of their basic properties (e.g., that integer addition is commutative or list concatenation is associative).
+Therefore, the standard library provides both operations over these data types _and_ proofs of their basic properties (e.g., that integer addition is commutative or list concatenation is associative).
 Starting from just the Agda language, something as simple as defining a function to sort a list and proving that it preserves the length of its input would require hundreds of lines of code.

 # Impact

 A wide range of projects make use of `agda-stdlib`.
-A diverse selection, not intended as endorsements over any others, includes:
+In the list below we present a selection of such projects:

 - Programming Language Foundations in Agda [@plfa22.08]